-- The community pharmacist will professionally check prescriptions to ensure they are safe for the patient and contact the GP if necessary. - Fulfil the legal prescriptions for medication for the patient unless they are considered unsafe. - The pharmacist will ask to see the patient's monitoring booklet, if provided, and check if any dose changes have been made since the last prescription issue. - The pharmacist must ensure the strength of the tablet supplied to the patient is consistent to prevent any confusion about the number of tablets the patient must take.
-Confirm strength to be supplied with the prescription and the patient's monitoring booklet, if provided.
-If in any doubt, contact the prescriber for confirmation.
+- The community pharmacist will professionally check prescriptions to ensure they are safe for the patient and contact the GP if necessary. - Fulfil the legal prescriptions for medication for the patient unless they are considered unsafe. - The pharmacist will ask to see the patient's monitoring booklet, if provided, and check if any dose changes have been made since the last prescription issue. - To reduce dosing errors, only methotrexate 2.5 mg tablets should be prescribed.
+The dose should be taken once weekly on the same day each week, and that day should be clearly communicated to the patient and noted this day down in full on the prescription.

-- To reduce dosing errors, only methotrexate 2.5 mg tablets should be prescribed.
-The dose should be taken once weekly on the same day each week, and that day should be clearly communicated to the patient and noted this day down in full on the prescription. - Counsel the patient about their methotrexate, telling them about the dose in terms of quantity of tablets and (in most cases) weekly frequency, providing the patient with a monitoring booklet if they do not already have one. - Ensure the patient can differentiate between their folic acid and methotrexate and know how to take them both. - Be aware of patients who attend with symptoms such as breathlessness, persistent dry cough, vomiting or diarrhoea, as these can be signs of oral methotrexate toxicity or intolerance.
+- Counsel the patient about their methotrexate, telling them about the dose in terms of quantity of tablets and (in most cases) weekly frequency, providing the patient with a monitoring booklet if they do not already have one. - Ensure the patient can differentiate between their folic acid and methotrexate and know how to take them both. - Be aware of patients who attend with symptoms such as breathlessness, persistent dry cough, vomiting or diarrhoea, as these can be signs of oral methotrexate toxicity or intolerance.
 Refer them back to the prescriber for further investigation.
 It is a good practice to maintain a record of any over-the-counter items supplied to the patient.